g4stlyx/library_management_system/README.md

 * sanitization and validation for all user inputs (both in frontend-maybe not- and backend) -will do on the term project, not here-
 * searching, filtering, and sorting books, users (for admins), loans (for admins)   -will do on the term project, not here-
 * maybe a better frontend using bootstrap etc. -will do on the term project, not here-
+* some endpoints should be specific to some specific users and admins (like checking user's id before some endpoints) -again, wont do it here. i want this one to end and stay as a little project, at least for now-

 ### TODO but a little bit advanced